Discover how taxes in Belgium work, including information on tax rates and federal taxes on income, companies, and inheritance.

 To pay tax, self-employed workers and freelancers must register with the tax office and, if necessary, the VAT office.
 This is possible through a one-stop-shop or business counter (guichet d’entreprise in French, ondernemingsloket in Dutch).

 There are offices throughout Belgium.
 You can find the nearest office on the FPS portal.
-You will need to keep accounts, receipts and make declarations of income and pay your bills on time.
+You will need to keep accounts, receipts, and make declarations of income.
+Naturally, you will also need to pay your bills on time.

 Property owners must pay an annual tax, based on ownership as of 1 January each year.
 The amount is calculated on the presumed annual rental value (revenue cadastral/kadastraal inkomen) that is attributed to the property by local authorities.